 When the Apache first came into the area around 1500 CE, there was virtually no one to oppose them until the Spanish came along in the 1530's.

 Some irrigation systems built by the Hohokam are still visible from space.
-Some sections of them have been dug out and are still in use in local irrigation systems.
+Some sections of those systems have been dug out and are still in use in local irrigation systems.